Casualties of the September 11 attacks: North Tower

 The exact number of civilians and emergency workers killed in the North Tower is not conclusively known, but an estimated total of 1,600 is the consensus.
 Between 1,344 and 1,426 of these individuals were above the 91st floor when Flight 11 crashed between floors 93 and 99 at 8:46 a.m.
 Hundreds in the path of the impact or the ensuing flash fire were killed instantly.
 Some were fatally burned hundreds of feet below as the elevator shafts channeled burning jet fuel down as far as the lobby, where it exploded.
 More than 800 people were believed to have survived the initial crash but were trapped; the centralized impact into the tower immediately severed all elevator shafts in the central core from the 50th floor upward, while all three stairwells in the impact zone were impassable.
 Seventy people on floor 92, the first floor below the impact zone, were also trapped because the stairwells were destroyed or blocked by debris.
 Those trapped died from smoke inhalation, the fire, jumping or falling from the building, or were killed in the eventual collapse.
 Although a few people would subsequently be found alive in the rubble following the collapse of the towers, none of these individuals were from the trapped floors.
-Twenty-four people were still officially listed as missing in 2006 and as of September 2021, the remains of 1,106 victims of the attacks have yet to be identified.
+As of September 2021, the remains of 1,106 victims of the attacks have yet to be identified.

 John P. O'Neill was a former assistant director of the FBI who assisted in the capture of 1993 World Trade Center bomber Ramzi Yousef and was the head of security at the World Trade Center when he was killed trying to rescue people from the North Tower.
 Neil David Levin was the executive director of the Port Authority of New York and New Jersey, which was the governmental entity that built and owned the World Trade Center complex.
 He was eating breakfast in the Windows on the World restaurant at the time of the attack on the North Tower.
 Cantor Fitzgerald L.P., an investment bank on the 101st–105th floors of One World Trade Center, lost 658 employees, considerably more than any other employer, and also lost 46 contractors and visitors.
 Marsh Inc., located immediately below Cantor Fitzgerald on floors 93–100 (the location of Flight 11's impact), lost 295 employees and 63 consultants.
 Risk Waters, a business organization, was holding a conference in Windows on the World at the time, with 81 people in attendance.

+At least 121 firefighters died in the North Tower – more than a third of firefighter deaths – despite its later collapse and calls for evacuation.
+The fire department's radio system was outdated and unreliable and was not linked to the police communication system, so many firefighters did not hear orders to leave the building and were even unaware that the South Tower had collapsed.